Blog

 The easy way of serializing rhythm

 Constraints provide an important framework for creative tasks.
 One example is the use of serial techniques to create atonal music, allowing all twelve notes of the chromatic scale to be featured the same number of times in the composition.
-Eventually, twentieth-century composers began expanding the system to include any, and in some cases all, musical parameters, including duration, and there are a few ways of doing this. [ Read more ]
+Eventually, twentieth-century composers began expanding the system to include any, and in some cas… Read more »

 Multi-key selection in Emacs